jlevy/og-equity-compensation/README.md

   [several kinds of business entities](https://en.wikipedia.org/wiki/Types_of_business_entity#United_States) are common, including sole proprietorships, partnerships, limited liability companies (LLCs), S corporations, and C corporations.
-  Several of these kinds are called **corporations** and they are formed, or [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.
+  Some of these kinds of businesses are called **corporations** and they are formed, or [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.
+  In practice, people often use the word *company* to mean *corporation*.
 - 🔸 This Guide [does not cover](#scope) equity compensation in LLCs, S corporations, partnerships, or sole proprietorships.
   Equity compensation in each of these kinds of business entities is significantly different